 Top tip: in summer, the best way to escape the heat is to choose an agriturismo at a slightly higher elevation.
 Being on a hilltop usually means you have cooler nights and even some breeze during the day, a lifesaver during hot Italian summers!

-Cleaning schedule and linen change varies depending on the structure and type of accommodation.
+The cleaning schedule and linen change vary depending on the structure and type of accommodation.

 Since there is no hard and fast rule for this, ask before booking so you know what you get.